Arkenstone I: A Novel Method for Robustly Capturing High Specific Energy Outflows In Cosmological Simulations: Introduction

-Alternatively, some cosmological volume simulations avoid treating the feedback-ISM interaction explicitly, instead adopting non-local source terms to seed the wind in the ISM/CGM transition region \citep[e.g.][]{Vogelsberger2014,Dave2016,Pillepich2018,Henden2018,Dave2019,Pakmor2022}.
+Alternatively, some cosmological volume simulations avoid treating the feedback-ISM interaction explicitly, instead adopting non-local source terms to seed the wind in the ISM/CGM transition region \citep[e.g.][]{Vogelsberger2014,Dave2016,Pillepich2018,Henden2018,Dave2019,Pakmor2023}.
 These source terms are typically mediated with the use of hydro-decoupled wind particles \citep{Springel2003}.
 These are spawned from star forming gas and travel through the ISM without participating in hydrodynamic interactions until they have recoupled their mass, energy, momentum and metals into the edge of the CGM.
 This recoupling usually involves a simple dumping of wind particle conserved quantities into the ambient medium \citep[an exception being the scheme of][which assumes all wind particles are clouds and shreds them gradually into the ambient medium]{Huang2020}.
+The missing impact of feedback on the small-scale ISM is then included via some other subgrid model, typically through the use of an effective equation of state \citep[e.g.][]{Springel2003}.
+Such schemes clearly utilise numerical slight of hand to drive outflows and regulate the ISM.
+However, it should be pointed out that schemes that do not hydro-decouple outflows when they lack the resolution to properly resolve their passage out of the ISM are at least as unphysical.
 The use of a non-local source term approach grants finer control over the injection of the wind, removing the reliance on producing emergent properties of the outflow through an under-resolved ISM.
-The missing impact of feedback on the small-scale ISM is then included via some other subgrid model, typically through the use of an effective equation of state \citep[e.g.][]{Springel2003}.
-Conventionally, wind particle schemes launch one wind component, with a single velocity, temperature and mass loading \citep[an exception being][]{Dave2016} that is dependent on some large scale galaxy or halo property (e.g. stellar mass, dark matter velocity dispersion etc.).
-Thus, unlike the case in resolved simulations, their outflow is typically single phase at launch and the outflow properties do not reflect local galactic conditions.